The Importance of Pulmozyme® (dornase alfa) as Prescribed

 You can do things to help make the prescribed treatment a little easier for you or your child.* During treatment you can:

-The Cystic Fibrosis Foundation Guidelines recommend the use of Pulmozyme in CF patients.
+The Cystic Fibrosis Foundation guidelines recommend the use of Pulmozyme in patients 6 years of age and older.
 Ask your doctor for more information about Pulmozyme to see whether it is right for you.

-* While clinical trial data are limited in pediatric patients younger than 5 years of age, the use of Pulmozyme should be considered for pediatric CF patients who may experience potential benefit in pulmonary function or who may be at risk of respiratory tract infection.
+* The safety and effectiveness of Pulmozyme have been established in patients 5 years of age and older.
+The safety of Pulmozyme, 2.5 mg by inhalation, was studied with 2 weeks of daily administration in 65 patients with cystic fibrosis aged 3 months to < 5 years.
+While clinical trial data are limited in pediatric patients younger than 5 years of age, the use of Pulmozyme should be considered for pediatric CF patients who may experience potential benefit in pulmonary function, or who may be at risk of respiratory tract infection.

 Pulmozyme (dornase alfa) is indicated for daily administration along with standard therapies for the management of cystic fibrosis (CF) patients to improve pulmonary function.